Maandelijks Dreigingsrapport SOC

 Vulnerable versions

-The following supported versions of NetScaler ADC and NetScaler Gateway are affected by the vulnerabilities:
+The vulnerabilities are present in the following versions of NetScaler ADC and NetScaler Gateway:

 Solutions and workarounds